A BOY’S MEMORIES OF MANILA

 Tanay, lake meets the mountain

 Sampaloc, Tanay.
 Tanay is a first class municipality in the province of Rizal, Philippines.
 It is located 57 kilometres (35 mi) east of Manila, although a typical commute between Manila and Tanay will take between one to three hours depending upon traffic conditions.
 It contains portions of the Sierra Madre Mountains and is bordered by Antipolo City in the northwest, Baras, Morong and Teresa in the west, General Nakar (Quezon Province) in the east, and Pililla, Santa Maria (Laguna province) as well as the lake Laguna de Bay in the south.
 According to the latest census, it has a population of 94,460 people in 15,720 households.
 The majority of the population consists of Tagalogs who live near Laguna de Bay, though there is also a significant percentage of mountain dwelling people living in the northern portions of the municipality.
 The town's major trades consist of fishing, agriculture and regional commerce.
-Tanay is also believed to be the birthplace of the Sambal language
+Tanay is also believed to be the birthplace of the Sambal language and myself too.

 Tanay Church in Rizal